mmitsui/info-seeking-intentions/README.md

 ## Requirements

 You will need the following software on your client and server to get started:
+* Server
 	* PHP (ver.
-5.3.3) - server
+5.3.3)
-* MySQL - server
+	* MySQL
+* Client
-* Firefox (for Fall 2015 Study) 42.0 or lower - client
+	* Firefox (for Fall 2015 Study) 42.0 or lower
-* Chrome (for Spring 2017 Study) - client
+	* Chrome (for Spring 2017 Study)

 ## Server-side Code

 To install this software, simply put upload it to server.
 WARNING: At the time running this software, our version of PHP was PHP 5.3.3.
 Future versions of PHP have several modifications to the core API.
 Proceed with caution - depending on your version of PHP, some updates may be necessary.
 Connection.class.php is also missing in each project - it is a wrapper to MySQL calls and is easy to reverse engineer from the API calls.

 Configuring the code may be the most time-consuming part.
 You will need to search for references to our `coagmento.org` (e.g. `...coagmento.org/workintent/signup_intro.php...`) and change them to yours (e.g. `...yourserver.com/workintent/signup_intro.php`).
+Each folder also contains the structure of the MySQL databases as a SQL dump in the `mysql-skeleton` folder.

 ## Client-side Code